breucker/torrentmission/README.md

 - Goto chrome://extensions
 - Check "Developer mode"
 - Click on load non-packaged extension
-- Put the url of the transmission-daemon server in script.js (in the var "urlTranmission")
+- Put the url of the transmission-daemon server in script.js (in the var "urlTranmission") and on the manifest.json file under "permissions"
 - Select this folder

 # Reference